beacon-biosignals/Effects.jl/docs/src/index.md

                           300 .+ sd * randn(rng, reps)])
 ```

-If we fit a linear model to this data using default treatment/dummy coding, then the coefficient corresponding of feed `C` is significant.
+If we fit a linear model to this data using default treatment/dummy coding, then the coefficient corresponding to feed `C` is significant.

 ```@example contrasts
 mod_treat = lm(@formula(weight ~ 1 + feed), wtdat)